CVML-KU-Research/FaceNet/mobilefacenet_arcface/readme.md

-The fine-tuned mobilefacenet weight on our face dataset.
+The fine-tuned mobilefacenet weight using arcface on our face dataset.